howardhoho/CNN-Interpretability/README.md

 3. **Class Model Visualization**:
    <img width="1146" alt="截圖 2024-10-16 上午8 52 23" src="https://github.com/user-attachments/assets/b36b4d19-de86-4711-8193-ef376fc3cc23">
-   We perform gradient ascent on an input image to find a visual representation that maximizes the score for a specific class.
+   Perform gradient ascent on an input image to find a visual representation that maximizes the score for a specific class.
 This method offers insights into what features or patterns the model associates with a particular class label.

 6. **Fooling Images**:
    <img width="612" alt="image" src="https://github.com/user-attachments/assets/97486146-e5e8-48aa-bed8-d37cc20eac73">